Trump softens trade stance toward China and raises optimism

 WASHINGTON (AP) — President Donald Trump de-escalated a confrontation with China on Wednesday, dropping plans to impose strict limits on Chinese investment in U.S. technology companies and instead urging Congress to strengthen existing laws that apply to all foreign countries.

 The administration's more conciliatory stance raised at least the possibility that the two sides could work toward a negotiated end to the punishing tariffs they're set to impose on each other's goods beginning July 6.
-And it fueled a rally in financial markets, which had been reeling on fears of an escalating trade war, before stocks fell later in the day.
+And it fueled a temporary rally in financial markets, which had been reeling on fears of an escalating trade war.

+Stocks sank late in the day, though, after Larry Kudlow, Trump's top economic adviser, said on Fox Business Network's "Varney & Co." that the administration's policy shift should not necessarily be seen as a softening in its stance toward China.

-It was unclear whether the Trump team's policy shift would lead to a truce between the world's two biggest economies, which have been edging toward a high-risk confrontation, or whether any formal negotiations might soon begin.
-But the top White House economic adviser said the two sides are "in communication."
+It was unclear whether the policy shift would lead to a truce between the world's two biggest economies, which have been edging toward a high-risk confrontation, or whether any formal negotiations might soon begin.
+But Kudlow told reporters that the two sides are "in communication."
 And analysts said they took heart that the administration had offered some semblance of an olive branch to Beijing.

 "It seems like this move is being undertaken with the goal of coming to a resolution ultimately on the trade policy issues the U.S. has with China," said Stephen Ezell, who manages global innovation policy at the Information Technology and Innovation Foundation think tank.